How 3D Printing In Polyamide (MJF) Really Works

 The maximum size for prints in Multi Jet Fusion is 256x340x360mm, but you can print as many components or subparts for a final design as you want.

-What is the Difference between Polyamide (MJF) and Polyamide (SLS)
+What is the difference between Polyamide (MJF) and Polyamide (SLS)

 To start with, Polyamide (MJF) prints have less porosity and higher isotropy.
-Polyamide (MJF) is also the best option for finishes with more detailed surface resolution, and it also allows designs with thinner walls.
+Polyamide (MJF) is also the best option for finishes with a more detailed surface resolution, and it also allows designs with thinner walls.